calderete/the-cult-of-life/pages/text/chapters/the_hunt.md

 _open space in between the border systems of the sector (Ter'tai'deroga - Heg Juter)_

+"Bring up a gravitic scan of this system!....calibrate for course to there...they've run into a bottle neck....we've got'em!"
+Ray'heta's enhanced voice issued from her/his oval mirror helmet while he highlighted the areas he spoke of on his navigation console with her upper arms, while their lower ones danced across the controls.
+Combat was expected this day, and he had donned void black armor plate which clinked mutedly under their crimson and gold trim cloak while he worked.
+Ray'heta had christened the ornate cloak the 'admirals cloak'. (mostly, only admirals can find gravity wells to make use of cloaks)

-"Bring up a gravitic scan of this system!....calibrate for course to there...they've run into a dead end....we've got'em" Ray'heta enhanced voice commanded while he highlighted the areas he spoke of on his navigation console.
-Their quarry had made a second mistake (the first being to flee in the direction of the core sector and crossing the protectorate frontier) and now Ray'heta knew exactly where they had to translate into real space next.
-The _Neris Light_ had been chasing a rogue corsair frigate suspected of piracy for almost two ritodex (~20 days).
-They had chased the pirate from jump to jump, system to system, the superior range of the _Neris Light_ taking them ever closer to their prey.
+Their quarry - a rogue corsair frigate suspected of piracy - had made a second mistake. (the first being to flee in the direction of the core sector and crossing the protectorate frontier) and now free void-admiral Ray'heta Hy'tetra (septra'not) knew exactly where they had to translate into real space next.
+"It's taken two ritodex (~22 days) for us to run you down" the void-admiral said, giving their thoughts free voice to the blinking dot representing the rouge on the command console displays. "but the _Neris light_ and her attendants can jump farther..."

-"The rogue must have something very valuable..." _Argo'mat_ the second adjutant of Ray'heta's command cartel said echoing his own thoughts earlier. "...she jumps so franticly...burning up her engines...she waits barely a caldex and a half before jumping again...must be a pot of jewels at the end of her rainbow..."
+"The rogue must have something very valuable..." _Argo'mat_ (dedextra'not) the second adjutant of Ray'heta's command cartel said, echoing his/her own thoughts earlier. "...she jumps so franticly...burning up her engines...she waits barely a caldex and a half before jumping again...must be a pot of jewels at the end of her rainbow..."

-"she dances well between the planets...." could be herd from the crew
+"she dances well between the planets...." could be herd from the crew below the bridge in the instrument pits.

-"Don't you think the _Neris light_ and her plasma cannons are a much better reason for them to run like a salted _Jer'pi_??" _Ahm'gata_, Ray'heta's third adjutant offered. "...if you think that rusted can of piss detected us any closer than eight stardex than you must not have put on your space-man shoes today..." _Ahm'gata_ got some chuckles came from the crew with his retort..._Argo'mat_, not chuckling, replied "...forgive me brother, I lack your experience..."
+"Don't you think the _Neris light_ (Heavy cosmic class cruiser) and her plasma cannons are a much better reason for them to run like a salted _Jer'pi_ ??" _Ahm'gata_ (septra'not), Ray'heta's third adjutant offered. "...if you think that rusted can of piss detected us any closer than eight stardex than you must not have put on your space-shoes right today!..." _Ahm'gata_ got some chuckles from the crew with his retort..._Argo'mat_, not chuckling, replied "...forgive me brother, I lack your experience..."

-Ray'heta clapped softly, interrupting his cartel "well....young Argo'mat knows humility...if not the specifications of every bit of scrap and rabble that flies out of the erappa..."
+The crew was losing focus thought Ray'heta, he interrupted saying to the command cartel "so what if young Argo'mat does not the specifications of every bit of scrap and rabble that flies out of the erappa...we have our paydirt to think of command crew."

-"Where do we intend to corner them?" _Un'drema_ The cartel's first and best adjutant asked of the captain.
+"Where do we intend to corner them?" asked _Un'drema_ (regusum'vaft) The cartel's first and adjutant, proving once again in the void-admirals mind why she is also the best.

+Smiling, even though know one could see, it was plain in the the void-admiral's voice they intoned "Yesss.
+The important things, here" while pointing to a newly summoned view of an orange and gold gas giant.

 -------------------------------------------------------------------------------------------------------------------------